dmt94/ls-notes/js-101/lesson-2/pass-by-refval.md

 **Assignments and Functions**

-- Similarity is a useful mental model.
-However, it's incorrect to speak of assignment in terms of pass-by-value or pass-by-reference.
+- Similarity between `assignment` and `functions` is a useful mental model.
+However, it's incorrect to speak of assignment in terms of **pass-by-value** or **pass-by-reference**.
 In JavaScript, those terms **only apply when calling and returning from functions**, not assignments.